scalar-labs/scalardb/.github/pull_request_template.md

 > Outline the specific changes made in this pull request.
 Include relevant details, such as added features, bug fixes, code refactoring, or improvements.

-## How these changes were tested

-> Describe the testing that you have performed to ensure the changes are working as expected.
-Include details about the test cases or scenarios covered.

 ## Checklist

 > The following is a best-effort checklist.
 If any items in this checklist are not applicable to this PR or are dependent on other, unmerged PRs, please don't mark the checkboxes.
 Instead, leave a note about why the items in this checklist are not applicable in the "Additional notes" section.